 - Chill in the fridge for 30 minutes.

 - In a clean and dry Thermomix bowl, set the Thermomix to 37 degrees, 25 minutes, Speed 3.
-Note: it will NOT take 25 minutes, but by setting it for this long will keep it at the right temperature while you add in the other ingredients).
+Note: it will NOT take 25 minutes, but by setting the timer for this long will keep it at the right temperature while you add in the other ingredients).
 With the blades turning, place the cream cheese into the Thermomix bowl and mix until well combined.

 - Slowly add in the caster sugar, followed by the flour and eggs and mix until just combined.

-- Place the the tin onto a baking tray and bake for 1 1/4 hours or until just set in the centre.
+- Place the the tin onto a baking tray and bake for 1 ¼ hours or until just set in the centre.
 Do not open the oven during the cooking time or the cheesecake will crack and sink (see recipe tips below).

 - Turn the oven off and leave the cheesecake in the oven with the door closed for 2 hours.